curtisbucher/curtisbucher.github.io/chess.md

 ---
-title: Curtis Bucher
+title: Chess Competition
 layout: webpage
-image: /assets/chessboard.png
+image: "{{ site.baseurl }}/assets/chessboard.png"
 ---

 This is a test.